cdeck3r/instablog/docs_site/content/post/project.md

 * To let the blog post have a URL reference back to the genuine instagram post
 * To enable the software to monitor and run the blog post creation on a regular basis, e.g. at a hourly interval
 * To be able to single-click deploy the software on a Virtual Private Server
+* To enable a periodic, e.g. hourly, profile-blog crossposting
 * Optionally: To enable a simple remote monitoring notifying the regular successful or failed run

 ### Valueable Contributions